newrelic/docs-website/src/content/whats-new/2020/07/overall-new-relic-one-experience-updates.md

 releaseDate: '2020-07-30'
 ---

 We listened to you about what’s working and what’s not.
 That’s why we [reimagined New Relic One](https://blog.newrelic.com/product-news/reimagined-new-relic-one-experience/) by unifying all of our capabilities within a single experience, completely removing the barriers to observability.
-Easily navigate the platform and take advantage of powerful, new and improved features like search, a feature toggle, an Alerts section, a feedback form, the ability to add data, and more!
+Easily navigate the platform and take advantage of powerful, new and improved features like search, a feature toggle, an Alerts & AI section, a feedback form, the ability to add data, and more!

 <iframe
   src="https://fast.wistia.net/embed/iframe/9jr1k3a01f?videoFoam=true"